AndrewAndreevich/XR/_pages/about.md

 ### Slides from Lectures and Recitations

-Will be placed in the course area at: [HERE](https://drive.google.com/drive/folders/1eQ3BigRqEl0Loy-CkIh5MEEu0XjNDinw?usp=drive_link) soon after each lecture and recitation.
+Will be placed in the course area at [google drive](https://drive.google.com/drive/folders/1eQ3BigRqEl0Loy-CkIh5MEEu0XjNDinw?usp=drive_link) soon after each lecture and recitation.

 If you are authenticated at [Youtrack](https://aaorg.youtrack.cloud/), you can also access individual directories via links at relevant lesson task

 These notes are for your personal use only.
 Please do not distribute them.

 ### Exhibition
 The completion of the project will be a presentation - an event at which we will demonstrate our work together with the artists participating in the project.
 The date of the exhibition, preparation for it and other stages will be discussed directly at the training courses.